BottleRocketStudios/iOS-DebugKit/Documentation/Guides/Conforming to Recordable.md

 }
 ```

-The view can be as simplex or complex as needed, but will be rendered inside a `List` so scrolling performance may become a concern.
+The view can be as simple or complex as needed, but will be rendered inside a `List` so scrolling performance may become a concern.
 It is also possible to utilize `UIViewRepresentable` here to use a `UIView` object, meaning that while `SwiftUI` is required for rendering, it is *not* required that a types `RecordView` is built in `SwiftUI`.

 ## Forwarding to a `Recordable` Property